UmamiAppearance/JSLiveExamples/README.md

 ## Usage
-First either import the esm-module or add the iife script tag to the HTML page.
-After that, the templates for the examples can be used inside of the HTML.
+First either [import](#importing) the esm-module or add the iife script tag to the HTML page.
+After that, the templates for the examples can be [used](#creating-a-live-example) inside of your HTML page.

 ### Importing